easy-presentations/cw-wordpress-divi/README.md

 Here you can find the slides in html, markdown and pdf format.

-Look into the [pages folder](./pages) and choose your language.
+Have a look into the [tracks folder](./tracks) and choose your topic.

+You can also start a presentation by following this link: https://easy-presenter.github.io/easy-presenter/

 ...brought to you with love from [creative-workflow](https://www.creative-workflow.berlin) =)

-#TODO: add more usefull informations